GrosSacASac/DOM99/readme.md

 ### HTML for mark-up, JS for logic

-Get up an running fast. dom99 does not attempt to invent for the n<sup>th</sup> time how to write <code>if</code> statements and <code>for</code> loops inside HTML.
+Get up an running fast. dom99 does not attempt to invent for the nth time how to write `if` statements and `for` loops inside HTML.
 Put logic in JS, and mark-up that you already know in HTML.
 HTML being used when sufficient we respect the minimal responsibility principle.

 ### Separation of concerns